narenn28/battleship/README.txt

-Naren Nandyal (nandy017)

-I worked on this project alone.

 Compiling and running my program (this will be through the Game Class):
 	Compiling Game: javac Game.java
 	Running Game: java Game